JMill/stat101-2013fa/indey.rst

 Week 9
 ---------

-Mid-Term Exam 2, covering Weeks 5-7, with some review from Weeks 1-6.
+Mid-Term Exam 2, covering Weeks 5-7, with some review from Weeks 1-3.

 Week 10
 ---------

+..
+NOTE:: As in previous weeks, this week's content will be released in stages.

-Read: `Chapter 27: Hypothesis Testing: Does Chance Explain the Results? <http://www.stat.berkeley.edu/~stark/SticiGui/Text/testing.htm>`_
+* `SticiGui, Chapter 27: Hypothesis Testing: Does Chance Explain the Results? <http://www.stat.berkeley.edu/~stark/SticiGui/Text/testing.htm>`_

 Testing Statistical Hypotheses
 ==================================